mims-harvard/MT-InfoSeek/README.md

 Many reasoning benchmarks assume the input question is fully specified.
 In practice, a model often has to identify what information is missing, ask for it, and then solve the task.
-MT-InfoSeek measures that loop across Logic-Q-MT, GSME-Q-MT, GSME-Q-MT-Ext, GeneReg-MT, 20 Questions, and ClinGuide-MT.
+MT-InfoSeek measures information seeking across logical, mathematical, biological, clinical, and common knowledge domains.

 See [data/README.md](data/README.md) for the released dataset files, schemas, and task descriptions.
-ClinGuide-MT tooling is included, but the curated clinical records are not released in this repository.

 ## Repository layout